Share

 The Layout Brings It All Together

-When a website is cluttered with too many photos, ads, and different text boxes, you’ll have a harder time engaging with the content.
-On the other hand, content is easier to read when a website has fewer and well-organized photos, ads, and text boxes.
+When a website is cluttered with too many photos, ads, and text boxes, it can be more challenging to engage with the content.
+Conversely, content is easier to read when a website has fewer well-organized photos, ads, and text boxes.

 Just take a look at the subtle differences in these two layouts.
-It’s obvious which is easier to read and more visually pleasing to engage with.
+It’s evident that it is easier to read and more visually pleasing to engage with.

 One rule of clean, readable layout: Space it out.
 Allow for some white space between your headline, images, and body text.